Minimum Viable Onboarding: Your Go-To Guide To User Activation

 • The ultimate goal of any user onboarding experience should be to get users to experience the core value your product offers, help them reach the activation point, and from there, boost retention.

 • Minimum viable user onboarding takes the concept of the ‘minimum viable product’ from the world of startups and applies it to onboarding: how do you meet your onboarding goals with the smallest amount of effort and expense?
-By focusing on primary onboarding and getting users to activation.
+By focusing on primary onboarding and getting users to activate.

 • Minimum viable onboarding doesn’t just mean launching a basic product tour (long-winded, not targeted, not engaging).
 Instead, it should be focused and personalized based on the needs of distinct user segments to help them experience value as quickly as possible.